Will be reunited

 Partaking of the Old for the New

-When Jesus and his Disciples drank from the one cup during the Passover, did he did say the cup was the blood of the New Testament, or was he saying this is my testament to all to be carried out upon my death, he was observing from the old law set by Moses in observance of the Passover, the vine of the old is saying this was the blood of his new convanant, and he will not drink it new with until we’re all present with him in his fathers kingdom.
+When Jesus and his Disciples drank from the one cup during the Passover, did he did say the cup was the blood of the New Testament, or was he saying this is my testament to all to be carried out upon my death and return, he was observing from the old law set by Moses in observance of the Passover, the vine of the old is saying this was the blood of his new convanant, and he will not drink it new with until we’re all present with him in his fathers kingdom.
 This is a promise he made to his disciples when they are present with him in his kingdom, the new vine.
 We are to partake in remembrance of Him, is as a testament to his sacrifice.

 I’m going to start the study by giving a brief review of the Two Olive Trees, the Two Candle Sticks(two churches), & the Two Witnesses (2 testaments).